 The American Kennel Club (AKC) currently divides AKC registered dog breeds in 7 different groups, mostly depending on history and original purpose of the breed.
-What a dog was bred for often corresponds with certain hardwired behaviors and behavioral needs.
-For a peaceful and happy life together, it is essential that owners are aware of these breed specific traits.
+What a dog was bred for often corresponds to certain hardwired behaviors and behavioral needs.
+For a peaceful and happy life together, it is essential that owners are aware of these breed-specific traits.
 However, every dog has its individual personality, which may not always correlate with breed standards!

 The Sporting Group includes breeds that assist in hunting, either by locating game (pointers and setters), moving/flushing game (spaniels), or retrieving downed game (retrievers).
 Many of these breeds require a lot of physical exercise and may retrieve not only game but also newspapers, shoes, and other household items.

 Sporting Group includes: Brittany Spaniel, Cocker Spaniel, Labrador and Golden Retrievers, Pointers, Setters, etc.